 AUTO GLASS WARRANTY

-We warranty the installation of your windshield or rear window for as long as you own the vehicle (Lifetime Warranty).
+We warranty the installation of your windshield or rear window for as long as 90 days.
 This means that your new windshield or rear window will be properly installed and sealed by an experienced technician.
 It will not leak unless it is broken or the car rusts around it, in which case there is no coverage under the warranty.
 Should you ever have a problem with leakage of your windshield or rear window, or are dissatisfied for any reason, just contact any Aguila De Coatza Auto Glass location and we will be happy to schedule an appointment to determine if the work is covered by warranty.

 In some cases, we may notify you about pre-existing conditions on your vehicle or damages to your vehicle from previous repairs.
 We will try to correct these conditions if possible, but we can't warranty any previous damages.
-Please be aware UV light, sun and rain can damage previous plastics and delicate materials in your vehicle.
+Please be aware that UV light, sun, and rain can damage previous plastics and delicate materials in your vehicle.
 These components may sometimes be damaged during removal.
-In most cases, we replace clips, wiper hoses and fasteners at little or no charge in order to perform the best job possible .
+In most cases, we replace clips, wiper hoses, and fasteners at little or no charge in order to perform the best job possible.

 "Our warranty does not cover leaks or damage due to pre-existing conditions, such as damage or rust on the window